 School Master’s Chair

 The teacher’s chair was a basic chair with long legs so that it could fit behind the tall teacher’s desk.

 Victorian onwards.
 The large abacus or ball-frame, as they were sometimes known, was used by the teacher at the front of the class for counting lessons and arithmetic.

 1/24th - £17

-The traditional school stove was a common feature in classrooms from the Victorian times up to almost the present day.
+The traditional school stove was a common feature in classrooms from the Victorian times to the middle of the 20th century.

 1/24th - £18.50